-Cash severance is equal to the sum of the NEO's salary and annual bonus payable for the period beginning on January 31, 2009, the day following the assumed employment termination date, and ending on the last day of the current term of employment under each NEO's respective employment agreement, except that in the case of a termination following a change in control the cash severance is paid for no less than two years following the NEO's employment termination date.
+(1) Cash severance is equal to the sum of the NEO's salary and annual bonus payable for the period beginning on January 30, 2010, as of the day following the assumed employment termination date and ending on the last day of the current term of employment under each NEO's respective employment agreement, except that in the case of a termination "Without Cause" or "for Good Reason" following a change in control the cash severance is 2.99 times the sum of the NEO's then current annual base salary and target annual bonus (except as to Mr. Balmuth and Mr. Call, as described).
 The annual bonus amount is determined in accordance with the NEO's employment agreement, as described below.
 The cash severance amounts reflected in the table do not include the additional payments triggered by a change in control of the Company without regard to termination of employment.
-These additional payments are reported as "transaction payments," as described in note 5 below.
-The annual salary rates (including the life insurance premium reimbursement treated as salary, as described in footnote 1 to the Summary Compensation Table) as of January 30, 2009 upon which the cash severance is determined are: Mr. Balmuth, \$1,032,739, Mr. Call, \$483,685, Ms. Rentler, \$779,214, Ms. Panattoni, \$715,010 and Mr. O'Sullivan, \$671,838.
-The annual bonus rates upon which the cash severance is determined, as provided by their respective employment agreements described below are: Mr. Balmuth, \$1,032,739 (100% of salary); Mr. Call, \$266,027 (55% of salary); Ms. Rentler, \$506,489 (65% of salary); Ms. Panattoni, \$464,757 (65% of salary); and Mr. O'Sullivan, \$436,695 (65% of salary).
-The remaining term of employment or minimum term upon which the cash severance is determined, as provided by their respective employment agreements are: Mr. Balmuth, 1.99 years, Mr. Call, 1.16438 years, Ms. Rentler, 2.16438 years, Ms. Panattoni, 2.16438 years and Mr. O'Sullivan, 2.16438 years.
+These additional payments are reported as "transaction payments", as described in note 5 below.
+The annual salary rates (including the life insurance premium reimbursement treated as salary, as described in footnet 1 to the Summary Compensation Table) as of January 29, 2010 upon which the cash severance is determined are: Mr. Balmuth, \$1,057,739, Mr. Call, \$495,287, Ms. Rentler, \$934,869, Mr. O'Sullivan, \$832,702, and Ms. Panattoni, \$835,390.
+The annual bonus rates upon which the cash severance is determined, as provided by their respective employment agreements described below are: Mr. Balmuth, \$1,057,739 (100% of salary); Mr. Call, \$272,408 (55% of salary); Ms. Rentler, \$794,639 (85% of salary); Mr. O'Sullivan, \$707,797 (85% of salary); and Ms. Panattoni, \$626,543 (75% of salary).